emande/EANBiT2020_RT_Participants/README.md

 Reading and Dancing

 Expectations:
-Learn as much as possible regarding Bioinformatics and its applications especailly new ideas Can't wait to work on mini-projects with my collegues and be challanged
+1. Learn as much as possible regarding Bioinformatics and its applications especailly new ideas.
+1. Can't wait to work on mini-projects with my collegues and be challanged

 Role: Participant